 David Ogilvy once said: “On average, five times as many people read the headline as they read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”
 The same goes for your email subject lines—especially when it comes to B2B email marketing.

-The key to getting a B2B reader to open your email lies precisely in the subject line.
+The key to get B2B leads to open your email lies precisely in the subject line.
 If you really put in an effort (create really great subjects), you will get to enjoy open rates of 90% or higher.

 According to research, subject lines that contain words such as “money”, “revenue”, and “profit” (words that present different business benefits) usually perform best among B2B readers, whereas words such as “help”, “free”, and “reminder” don’t perform all that well.